 - Dreamfall: The Longest Journey has the main character (Zoë) live in Casablanca.

-- Became a playable civilization under Ahmad al-Mansur in Civilization 5's Brave New World expansion.
+- Became a playable civilization under Ahmad al-Mansur in Civilization V's Brave New World expansion.
+They're a good civilization to play if your goal is to get filthy rich.

 - William S. Burroughs spent a lot of time in Morocco.
 This also inspired the Moroccan setting in Naked Lunch.